Moustikitos/micro-server/README.md

   -i HOST, --ip=HOST    ip to run from              [default: 127.0.0.1] -p PORT, --port=PORT  port to use                 [default: 5000]
 ```

+`BINDINGS` is a space-separated-list of python module names (ie no `*.py` extention) containing boud python functions.
+Modules containing bound functions have to be in one of `sys.path` folder.
+Specific folder can be added using `wsgi_srv.path` file.

 ## Support this project